 Fireplace

-If your rental home has a fireplace, it’s best to prepare it prior to use.
-To illustrate, perhaps one of the things you can do is to check if the chimney has been cleaned or not.
-If not, then you can always tell your landlord about it so a request for cleaning can be scheduled.
-If you think that birds, mice, squirrels, or other animals have made a nest inside, this should be looked into asap.
-Then, remove any flammable objects from around the fireplace opening and check that the damper is working properly.
+If your rental home has a fireplace, it’s best to prepare it for use beforehand.
+To illustrate, one thing you can do is check if the chimney has been cleaned or not.
+If not, you can always inform your landlord so that a cleaning request can be scheduled.
+If you think that birds, mice, squirrels, or other animals have made a nest inside, this should be investigated as soon as possible.
+Then, remove any flammable objects from around the fireplace opening and check that the damper is working correctly.

 Plumbing

-Frozen water pipes are very common dangers in freezing weather.
+Frozen water pipes are a very common danger in freezing weather.
 To help keep your home’s pipes from freezing, take steps before cold temperatures arrive.
 Check the basement, crawlspace, attic, or exterior for exposed pipes.
 Then, wrap any pipes with foam insulating sleeves.
 As needed, exterior faucets, hoses, and sprinkler systems should be drained, disconnected, and covered.
-This will go a long way in making sure that your plumbing functions properly all winter long.
+This will go a long way in ensuring that your plumbing functions properly throughout the winter.

 Windows & Doors

-Drafts and air leaks are common problems to face when the temperatures drop low.
-So that you can avoid these problems during winter, check your home’s doors and windows for gaps, cracks, and air leaks.
-A lot of air leaks around doors and windows can be fixed with some caulk or weather stripping.
-But if the air leaks don’t have a clear source, it might be time to contact your landlord to have it looked at by a professional.
+Drafts and air leaks are typical problems to face when the temperatures drop low.
+To avoid these problems during winter, inspect your home’s doors and windows for gaps, cracks, and air leaks.
+Many air leaks around doors and windows can be sealed with caulk or weather stripping.
+However, if the air leaks don’t have a clear source, it may be time to contact your landlord to have it inspected by a professional.

 Yard & Patio

-Lastly, don’t overlook preparing your yard, patio, or deck for the winter, too.
+Lastly, don’t overlook preparing your yard, patio, or deck for winter as well.
 Autumn is a terrific time to trim back trees and shrubs, clean up fallen leaves, and mow the lawn one last time.
 Also, don’t forget to cover and store grills, patio furniture, cushions, hammocks, and other warm-weather furnishings.
-Don’t let snow or cold weather damage your outdoor furnishings – make sure you take care of them so that they don’t wear out fast.
+Don’t let snow or cold weather damage your outdoor furnishings – take care of them to prevent premature wear and tear.

-Even though preparing your home for winter could be a bit of a daunting task, it will be well worth it when the cold temperatures arrive.
-But if you don’t want to put yourself through another winter in your current rental home, then moving might be a good idea.
+Although preparing your home for winter can be a daunting task, it will be well worth it when the cold temperatures arrive.
+However, if you don’t want to endure another winter in your current rental home, then relocating might be a good idea.
 Check out the available rental listings that Real Property Management Endeavor has to offer.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.